Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ![Image](assets/readme-images/local-deployment-image.png)

-- Extract the zip file once downloaded and open documents in a browser.
+- Extract the zip file and once downloaded, open index.html in a browser.

 ## Credits